m50d/m50d.github.com/_posts/2016-04-17-they-dont-know.md

 layout: default
 title: "They Don't Know About Us (Gundam Seed 17)"
 ---
 Treated as a giant robot show, this would be an awkward bridging episode: connecting up the plot is a necessity, but a whole week without action is a bit much.
-I don't remember individual episodes clearly from the first time around, but I remember having that kind of impression about this whole arc: too slow, too inconclusive.
+I don't remember watching these episodes clearly (it was ten years ago now), but I remember having that kind of impression about this whole arc: too slow, too inconclusive.